dustykat/engr-1330-webroot/README.md

 ## How to Use
 1. Clone the entire repository to /var/www/html/engr-1330-webroot.
 Have your main index point to this directory i.e. `http://your-fqdn-server.org/engr-1330-webroot/`
 You can see working example at http://atomickitty.ddns.net/compthink/ (I use a symlink to the engr-1330-webroot)

+# Amazon Web Services
+3.137.111.182 is public IP to the AWS instance